Andrés Bonifacio: Katipunan

 For a time, Bonifacio worked with both the Katipunan and La Liga Filipina.
 La Liga eventually split because some members like Bonifacio lost hope for peaceful reform and stopped their monetary aid.
 The more conservative members, mostly wealthy members, who still believed in peaceful reforms set up the Cuerpo de Compromisarios, which pledged continued support to the reformists in Spain.
 The radicals were subsumed into the Katipunan.
-From Manila, the Katipunan expanded to several provinces, including Batangas, Laguna, Cavite, Bulacan, Pampanga, and Nueva Ecija.
+From Manila, the Katipunan expanded to several provinces, including Batangas, La Laguna (present-day Laguna), Cavite, Bulacan, Pampanga, and Nueva Ecija.
 Most of its members, called Katipuneros, came from the lower and middle classes, and many of its local leaders were prominent figures in their municipalities.
 At first exclusively male, membership was later extended to females, with Bonifacio's wife Gregoria de Jesús as a leading member.

 From the beginning, Bonifacio was one of the chief Katipunan officers, although he did not become its Presidente Supremo (Supreme President) until 1895.
 He was the third head of the Katipunan after Deodato Arellano and Román Basa.
-Prior to this, he served as the society's comptroller and then as its 'fiscal' (advocate/procurator).
+Prior to this, he served as the society's comptroller and then as its "fiscal" (advocate/procurator).
 The society had its own laws, bureaucratic structure and elective leadership.
 For each province involved, the Katipunan Supreme Council coordinated with provincial councils in charge of public administration and military affairs, and with local councils in charge of affairs on the district or barrio level.